philanc/slua/README.md

 ```
 Then `./my_luazen_test`  will just run the test.

-The append code mechanism within slua is itself written in Lua (see src/sluacode.c).
-It is invoked in src/slua.c (after comment "/// slua embedded Lua code").
+The append code mechanism within slua is itself written in Lua (see src/slua.c and src/sluacode.h).

 It can be easily modified --in Lua!-- to, for example, load compressed or encrypted code.
 Or for anything else.